yusufozturk/panther/docs/gitbook/quick-start.md

 ---
-description: Get started with Panther in 15 minutes
+description: Get started with Panther in 20 minutes
 ---

 # Quick Start

+Welcome to the future of open-source cloud security - we're glad you're here!

+Panther is a collection of serverless applications deployed within your AWS account.
+The frontend is a React application which runs in a Docker container \(via ECS\), and the backend is a collection of compute \(Lambda\), storage \(DynamoDB / S3\), and other supporting services.

+Your data is always under your control, encrypted in transit and at rest.
+All infrastructure is least-privilege, modeled and deployed with AWS CloudFormation.

+{% hint style="info" %}
+You can optionally use Panther alongside an existing logging platform such as Splunk or ElasticSearch.
+We recommend an architecture that tees traffic between both with tools such as Logstash or Fluentd.
+{% endhint %}

 ## Concepts

-We are excited you are here!
 Before we cover deployment, let's establish the terminology:

 - **Event**: A normalized log line from a sources such as CloudTrail, Osquery, or Suricata
 - **Rule**: A Python function to detect suspicious activity